google/fuzzbench/docs/getting-started/adding_a_new_fuzzer.md

 mkdir $FUZZER_NAME
 ```

-You can verify the name of your fuzzer is valid by running `make run-presubmit`
+You can verify the name of your fuzzer is valid by running `make presubmit`
 from the root of the project.

 ## Create fuzzer files